peted70/HoloLensWorkshop/README.md

 </html>
 ```

-Change the text `Document` to a name of your choosing.
+9. In the code, find the <title> element, and change the text that says `Document` to a name of your choosing.
+This will be the title displayed in your web browser when you view the web page later.

-Add a script tag for the `A-Frame` library into the head section of your html page:
+10. Copy and paste the script tag shown below, into the head section of your HTML page - e.g. put it on the line below the <title> element but before the closing head tag.
+This script tag will load the `A-Frame` library so that we can use it from our web page.

 ```html
 <script src="https://aframe.io/releases/1.3.0/aframe.min.js"></script>
 ```

-and copy the following html and place in the `body` section of you index.html page:
+11. Copy and paste the following code and place it in the `body` section of your index.html page (e.g. between the opening and closing body tags):

 ```html
 <a-scene background="#00000000">